GreedyGame/android-native-plugin/README.md

 GreedyGameAgent ggAgent = GreedyGameAgent.install(this,listener);
 ```
 #### **GreedyGameAgent - Callbacks From IAgentListener**
-A seperate section is detailing about IAgentListener in this  Readme file itself !
-Please go through it while designing your callbacks for GreedyGameAgent !
+A seperate section is detailing about IAgentListener in this  Readme file itself.
+Please go through it while designing your callbacks for GreedyGameAgent.

 #### **GreedyGameAgent - init()**
-Initialize GreedyGameAgent and notify it regarding the assets that you are going to use in your game !
+Initialize GreedyGameAgent and notify it regarding the assets that you are going to use in your game.

 **Step 1 :** Create an array of units that you are using inside your game like shown below.
-You should be adding both the float units and the native units to the array.
-There are two ways of using the native units as shown in example 1 and 2 respectively !
+You should be adding both the **float** units and the **native** units to the array.
+There are two ways of using the native units as shown in example 1 and 2 respectively.

-**Step 2 :** Call init() function of GreedyGameAgent with the string array you have created and also specify the type of download you want to use !
+**Step 2 :** Call `init()` function of GreedyGameAgent with the string array you have created and also specify the type of download you want to use.

 **Example 1 :** ( If you want to download the native units by ID )
 ```java